lauslim12/provisions/README.md

 Some notes to keep in mind before provisioning your device:

 - Make sure you get a PC with Intel processors.
-Homebrew (for Linux) does not support ARM processors (unless when provisioning a Raspberry Pi).
+Homebrew (for Linux) does not support ARM processors.
-- You have to use either Darwin-based Linux, Ubuntu-based Linux, or a Debian-based Raspberry Pi.
+- You have to use either Darwin/Debian-based Linux.
 - I am a 'minimalist' developer.
 I don't really have any personal configurations other than the synchronized one in Visual Studio Code and my simple dotfiles.
 - We keep everything simple in local machine, and we can use Docker if we need more complicated tools (databases, caches, etcetera).